 Founded in 2013, Jinn has successfully picked up $10 million in fundings recently, with the total funding of $20 million till now.

-The startup is currently handling deliveries by hiring freelance couriers and generating revenue through the £5.95 flat delivery fee plus charging 10% of the purchase.
+The on-demand business and startup are currently handling deliveries by hiring freelance couriers and generating revenue through the £5.95 flat delivery fee plus charging 10% of the purchase.

 Similar to Jinn, another London-based on demand delivery app startup Quiqup has also raised £20 million in Series B funding.